-- Condition: Epilepsy is a condition where there is spontaneous discharging of the central nervous system causing the patient to exhibit activities or behaviors which are involuntary and repetitive.
+Epilepsy is a condition where there is spontaneous discharging of the central nervous system causing the patient to exhibit activities or behaviors which are involuntary and repetitive.
 These activities may vary from staring to aberrant behavior to falling to the ground with stiffening and/or shaking.
 Usually, there is loss of consciousness with the episode and no memory for the event.
 After the seizure has occurred, the person is usually drowsy or falls into sleep.
-It is appropriate to allow the person to sleep after his/her seizure. - Treatment: Most individuals can have their epilepsy partially or completely controlled with the use of anticonvulsant medication.
+It is appropriate to allow the person to sleep after his/her seizure.

+Most individuals can have their epilepsy partially or completely controlled with the use of anticonvulsant medication.
 However, medications are only effective if they are taken on a routine basis each day.
-The most common cause of recurrence of seizures in treated patients is noncompliance with the prescribed medication administration. - Limits: In general, the only limits on patients with seizures would be swimming alone, rope climbing or mountain climbing, or taking baths alone.
-In some individuals, excessive heat or high pitches of emotion (good or bad) may trigger seizures. - Management: Almost all seizures are self-limited events and the abnormal activity will abate with time.
+The most common cause of recurrence of seizures in treated patients is noncompliance with the prescribed medication administration.

+In general, the only limits on patients with seizures would be swimming alone, rope climbing or mountain climbing, or taking baths alone.
+In some individuals, excessive heat or high pitches of emotion (good or bad) may trigger seizures.

+Management: Almost all seizures are self-limited events and the abnormal activity will abate with time.
 In some instances, the administration of emergency medication is necessary to stop the seizure activity.
-Should a patient have a seizure, the responsibilities of those around him/her would include the following: - 1.
-Keep calm.
+Should a patient have a seizure, the responsibilities of those around him/her would include the following:

+- 1. Keep calm.
 You cannot stop the seizure.
 Let it run its course and do not try to revive the student.
 Ease the student to the floor and loosen his/her clothing but do not restrain his/her movements any more than is absolutely necessary to protect him/her from hurting himself/herself. - 2.
 Keep the student away from hard, sharp, or hot objects which may cause injury. - 3.
 Do not force his/her mouth open and do not place anything between his/her teeth. - 4.
 Turn the head to one side so that the saliva can flow out of his/her mouth.
 Place something soft under his/her head. - 5.
-After the seizure stops and the student appears to be relaxed, let him/her sleep or rest quietly in a place where he/she will not be disturbed. - If the seizures last more than five (5) minutes, or the student seems to pass from one seizure to another without gaining consciousness, or if the student is pregnant, CALL 911 and then the parent/guardian. - 7.
+After the seizure stops and the student appears to be relaxed, let him/her sleep or rest quietly in a place where he/she will not be disturbed. - 6.
+If the seizures last more than five (5) minutes, or the student seems to pass from one seizure to another without gaining consciousness, or if the student is pregnant, CALL 911 and then the parent/guardian. - 7.
 If the student falls during a seizure and there is a possibility of injury as a result of the fall, an Accident Report must be completed.

-Epilepsy - Management (continued):

-- 8. Important data to note when a person has a seizure would include - a. precipitating events; - b. the person's behavior just prior to the seizure; - c. the type of abnormal activity and its duration; - d. the duration of the post-seizure sleep or drowsiness.

-Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+Epilepsy - Management (continued): 8.
+Important data to note when a person has a seizure would include a. precipitating events; b. the person's behavior just prior to the seizure; c. the type of abnormal activity and its duration; d. the duration of the post-seizure sleep or drowsiness.
+Before any medications are administered, be certain that you have on file the requirement Medication Release Form with the parent/guardian signature and a statement written by licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signated notation should include information concerning precipitating factors and/or complication of the condition described above.